ORNL/cpp-proposals-pub/transposed/transposed.md

 This would be unfortunate, as the BLAS itself favors transposes in some cases.
-For example, implementations of matrix-matrix multiply for general dense matrices (GEMM) have simpler code and may perform better if one of the two input matrices is transposed.
+For example, implementations of matrix-matrix multiply for general dense matrices (GEMM) have simpler code and may perform better if exactly one of the two input matrices is transposed.
+Under these so-called "NT" and "TN" cases, typical optimized implementations end up reading the matrices as if they have the same memory layout.

-A valid P1673 implementation might not dispatch to the BLAS for all layouts that permit this.
-Instead, it might only do so for the four layouts where BLAS compatibility is known at compile time:
+A valid P1673 implementation might not dispatch to the BLAS for all BLAS-compatible layouts.
+Instead, it might only do so for the four Standard layouts which are known to be BLAS compatible at compile time:
 `layout_left`, `layout_right`,
 `layout_left_padded`, and `layout_right_padded`.
 This approach has three advantages.